 This WORD session was hosted by David Higgins, Upoko of Moeraki Rūnanga, with kōrero by the book's editors Helen Brown (Ngāi Tahu) and Takerei Norton (Ngāi Tahu), and by book contributors Robyn Walsh (Ngāi Tahu) and Mike Stevens (Ngāi Tahu).

-The book emerged from the work of the Ngāi Tahu Archives team on Kā Huru Manu, the amazing Ngāi Tahu digital atlas.
+The book emerged from the work of the Ngāi Tahu Archives team on Kā Huru Manuopens a new window, the amazing Ngāi Tahu digital atlas.
 While collecting and recording places names around Te Waipounamu, the research team realised they were also discovering the names and stories of people who were the very heart of Ngāi Tahu whakapapa.
 This book is intended to be the first of a series born out of the work of the atlas, and a second volume is already in process.

 The individual biographies in Tāngata Ngāi Tahu cover 200 years of Ngāi Tahu whānau history, producing a ‘tribal family album’ of stories and images.
 Editor Helen Brown talked about how among the stories of the ordinary, often household names in te iwi, have been revealed the extraordinary lives of so many Ngāi Tahu people.